 While your contributions to your retirement plan belong to you from the get-go, your employer’s contributions need to vest first.
 Once they do, you will be fully vested and your company’s contributions are 100% yours.
 Employers may follow an immediate vesting schedule, a cliff vesting schedule (where you are vested after a set number of years of service) or a graded schedule (where you are vested a set percentage with each work anniversary).
 For SEP-IRAs, SIMPLE IRAs and other IRAs, required employer contributions fully vest immediately.
 Companies may also use vesting schedules for stock or option bonuses.
 Read on for more about vesting in retirement plans, including 401(k)s and pensions.
-If you are approaching retirement, a financial advisor can guide you through the transition from accumulating savings to turning them into an income.
-Find out now: How much do I need to save for retirement?
+If you’re approaching retirement, a financial advisor can guide you through the transition from accumulating savings to turning them into an income.
 Read more

 Mortgage fraud occurs when a potential homebuyer or mortgage lender provides false information or omits certain details in order to complete a mortgage transaction.
 As a homebuyer, you may encounter predatory lenders who want to scam you.
 And if you’re in a tight spot, you may be tempted to do whatever it takes to secure a loan.
 But know that the penalties for mortgage fraud are severe.
 We can show you how to avoid these schemes.
 And if you’re financial situation needs improvement, we can help you find a financial advisor who will work with you to improve your credit report so you can land a decent mortgage with favorable rates and terms.
 Read more